Frequently Asked Questions About GoodFit Plans

 If you’re planning modifications, consult with a local designer or engineer.
 Any structural changes should be reviewed and stamped by a professional engineer during your permit process.

 Construction costs vary widely depending on location, materials, site conditions, and contractor availability.
-While our homes are generally smaller than average, they often include high-detail design and quality finishes that place them just above the mid-range in cost per square foot.
+Because our homes are thoughtfully detailed and make efficient use of space, they are not necessarily the lowest-cost homes to build on a per-square-foot basis.
+However, their modest size often results in a lower overall project cost than larger homes of comparable quality.
 That said, we also offer plans designed with affordability in mind—homes that balance thoughtful design with simplicity, making them more accessible to a wider range of budgets.

 To get a realistic sense of construction costs, we recommend talking with local builders who understand current pricing and conditions in your area.
-We can provide PDF Summary Sheets with key dimensions and plan details to help guide those conversations.
+Our PDF Summary Sheets provide key dimensions and plan details to help guide those conversations.
 If you’re looking for a more in-depth assessment, you can also request a study set (available for $250), which includes more detailed drawings and is credited toward the purchase of a full plan license.

 Remember that prices fluctuate.
 Getting an early estimate won’t eliminate uncertainty, but it will help you avoid designs that are likely to exceed your budget.